Supertasters & Wine

 FYI, women are more likely than men to be supertasters.
 And Asia, Africa and South America all have a higher proportion of supertasters than Caucasians.

-The other scientific test involves painting the tongue with dye and counting the number of papillae in a marked area - see http://www.bbc.co.uk/science/0/22941835 from Dara O'Briain's Science Club for details.
-The first test is probably easier - PTC and PROP test strips are available to buy on the internet.
+The other scientific test (this one from the BBC) involves painting the tongue with food dye and counting the number of papillae in a marked area.
+The first test may be easier - PTC and PROP test strips are available to buy on the internet.

 Due to the much higher number of taste receptors that they have, supertasters are more sensitive to all tastes including sweet, sour, bitter, salty, spicy and umami, finding them more intense than other people.
 It is generally thought that they are even more sensitive to bitterness than to the other 4 tastes but this may vary per supertaster.